Moran Buzovski

 Moran Buzovski (מורן בוזובסקי; born March 23, 1992) is a retired Israeli rhythmic gymnast, and a member of the National Israeli Rhythmic Gymnastics Team.

-Personal life
+Early life

 Buzovski was born in Petah Tikva, Israel.
 She has a twin sister named Sharon.

 Career

 Buzovki started training in 1996 and belongs to the club Maccabi Petah Tikva.
 She started training unintentionally, at the age of 4, when her mother was looking for a hobby for her and her twin sister.
 She originally was meant to participate in floor gymnastics, but they arrived at the training ground at the wrong time, while a rhythmic gymnastics session was taking place.
 The coach, Yelena Zlickman encouraged the mother to enroll her twins for a trial.
 Sharon quit shortly after starting, but Moran stayed on to train.

+She competed as part of the Israeli team at the 2012 Summer Olympics and served as captain.

 Following her retirement as an athlete, Buzovski has become a trainer in Maccabi Tel-Aviv and in B-MOR schools she founded.